cornell-colab/SGFDH-2020/W7. Linked Data + Network Analysis/W7 Game Plan.md

 ### After the Session
 Read [Networks Demystified 1: An Introduction](https://scottbot.net/lets-talk-about-networks/), and if you think you will use network analysis in your project, [Networks Demystified 2: Degree](https://scottbot.net/networks-demystified-2-degree/).
 (Read more posts in the series is you have time and would like to!)
 Then write a reflection post.
 You might consider:
 *
-* In your data, what are the nodes, and what are the edges, of the networks you are interested in? how might you tease apart questions of directionality,
+* In your own data, what are the nodes, and what are the edges, of the networks you are interested in?
+Are your networks unimodal or bimodal?
+Are the edges directed or undirected?
+If you were to measure centrality or degree in your network(s), what meaning might "centrality" have given the specific context and structure of your data?